-In 2013 the CHR identified a gap in the capacity of pan-African institutions to generate and utilize evidence that could inform policy making in the area of children’s rights in Africa.
-In partnership with the Centre for Child Law at the University of Pretoria and the Children’s Rights Project at the University of Western Cape, the CHR therefore established the Children’s Rights Unit in order to fill this gap.
+In 2013 the Centre for Human Rights identified a gap in the capacity of pan-African institutions to generate and utilise evidence that could inform policy making in the area of children’s rights in Africa.
+In partnership with the Centre for Child Law at the University of Pretoria and the Children’s Rights Project at the University of Western Cape, the Centre therefore established the Children’s Rights Unit in order to fill this gap.

-The Children’s Rights Unit also aims to undertake to follow up on the implementation of the decisions rendered by the Committee in respect of two communications submitted by the CHR, in collaboration with its partners: the decision on the situation of children in Northern Uganda and the decision on the Senegal Talibé children.
-Through the Children’s Rights Unit, the CHR intends further to undertake to follow up on the Concluding Observations issued by the Committee in response to the South Africa’s Initial Country Report on the African Charter on the Rights and Welfare of the Child.
+The Children’s Rights Unit also aims to undertake to follow up on the implementation of the decisions rendered by the Committee in respect of two communications submitted by the Centre, in collaboration with its partners: the decision on the situation of children in Northern Uganda and the decision on the Senegal Talibé children.
+Through the Children’s Rights Unit, the Centre intends further to undertake to follow up on the Concluding Observations issued by the Committee in response to the South Africa’s Initial Country Report on the African Charter on the Rights and Welfare of the Child.

 Collaboration between the Centre and the ACERWC